Reducing car emissions: new CO2 targets for cars and vans explained

 The revised legislation should help Europeans by deploying zero CO2 emission vehicles more broadly - better air quality, energy savings and lower costs for owning a vehicle - and stimulate innovation in zero-emission technologies.

 The Parliament and EU countries reached an agreement on the final form of the rules in October 2022.
-It was approved by Parliament in February 2023 but still has to be formally endorsed by the Council.
+It was approved by Parliament in February 2023 and adopted by the Council in March 2023.
+The legislation entered into force in April 2023.